 Higher regulation and compliance costs, different expectations from the customers or new incumbents are just some of the new challenges that Financial Institutions need to face.

 Amid this scenario, Fintech startups have found the perfect breeding ground to grow.
-These companies are faster, closer to the new generations of customers (yes, we’re talking about millennials) and more flexible when change’s needed to survive.
+These companies are faster, closer to new generations of customers (yes, we’re talking about millennials) and more flexible when change is needed to survive.

-In this article, we have chosen 6 startups related to wealth management that promise to change the way we do things.
+In this article, we have chosen 6 wealth management startups that promise to change the way we do things.

-Cred is a B2B platform that, thanks to AI, is changing the way financial institutions acquire and engage clients in the investment advisory industry.
+Cred offers an AI-based, B2B platform, that is changing the way financial institutions acquire and engage clients in the investment advisory industry.

-Cred is a Barclays-backed company operating in Europe and in the U.S. and is a recent graduate of the Plug and Play Fintech program in Frankfurt.
+It is also a Barclays-backed company operating in Europe and in the U.S. and it was part of one of our batches at Plug and Play Frankfurt.